murraygm/qse-mgoimagegrid/README.md

 * can also add API key for MS computer vision and bring back suggestion on the content of image.
 * option to OCR any text found in the image (needs flat big type for MS cog services to work well).

+Also:
+* Changed the Qlik selection style, so that it now displays ticks for selected in active selection mode and the other images available for selection no longer appear knocked back

 ** [Download zip directly mgoimagegridemo.zip](https://github.com/murraygm/qse-mgoimagegrid/raw/master/MGOImageGridEmo.zip) **

 ![emo1][emo1]
 [emo1]: https://github.com/murraygm/qse-mgoimagegrid/raw/master/screenshots/cognitive.png "emo1"

-## Version 3 - for use in Qlik Sense 3.0
+## Version 3 - for use in Qlik Sense 3.#
+**Recent tweaks (mar 2017):**
+* Changed the Qlik selection style, so that it now displays ticks for selected in active selection mode and the other images available for selection no longer appear knocked back

 **Recent tweaks (aug 2016):**
 * option to hide the image count (on grid and 1up views)
 * Minor formatting and text changes